I want to preface that this article will not be touching on the industry itself, only coaching principles.

 Discuss what you want to accomplish and be clear about your expectations.
 Consider giving your employees a model of what their end goal looks like or set specific criteria for what the output should include.
-Coaching is focused and grounded in a future state of what’s possible however this is only achievable with a clear timeline.
-Setting milestones that build toward the end goal with prescheduled “check-in meetings” will allow you to get together along the way in order to evaluate how things are going.
+Coaching is focused and grounded in a future state of possibility.
+This is only achievable with a clear timeline.
+Setting milestones that build toward the end goal with prescheduled “check-in meetings” will allow you to get together along the way to evaluate how things are going.
 Talk about a deadline and indicate how important the timing may (or may not) be to the success of the project or performance gap.
-Personally using the S.M.A.R.T Goal framework is a great starting point for both the conversation as well as to ensure it’s achievable.
+Personally using the S.M.A.R.T Goal framework is a high starting point for both the conversation as well as to ensure it’s achievable.

 As your employees work toward accomplishing the goal you set together, be sure to attend your check-in meetings at the agreed upon times.
 This applies to both the process but equally important is when they reach their milestones and ultimately their end goal.
 Allow them to ask questions.
 Acknowledge them for what’s going right with the project and make suggestions if you feel they need more direction.
 Remember to Be Curious, Be Present and Listen and Revisit the agreed upon End Goals.

 Alignment With Your Company’s Core Values